oracle-livelabs/converged/obaas/setup/setup.md

 If you wish to test locally or offline, the following additional tools are recommended:

 - A container platform, e.g., Rancher Desktop
 - An Oracle Database (in a container).
-If you are using an Apple Silicon environment you can't run the Oracle Database locally.
-One alternative is to use an ADB in Oracle OCI.

 ### Objectives

 In this lab, you will:

 - Install the tools needed to develop and deploy applications using Oracle Backend for Spring Boot and Microservices
-- (Optional) Install the tools needed to develop mobile and/or web applications using Oracle Backend for Spring Boot and Microservices (including Parse Platform)

 ### Prerequisites